 This quietly humorous instructional film from the Radharc series shows church-goers how to behave courteously and correctly in church.
-It cautions against unpunctuality, noisy entrances, inappropriate attire; loud whispering of prayer and skulking at the back of the church, smoking outside to the commonplace skulking at the back of the church.
+It cautions against: unpunctuality; noisy entrances; inappropriate attire; loud whispering of prayer; skulking at the back of the church; smoking outside.
 The film is testament to the capacity of the Radharc team (comprised at that time exclusively of priests) to poke gentle fun at the church and at church-goers.

 Radharc was an independent production company established by Father Joe Dunn, Father Desmond Forristal and other like-minded priests to make programmes for television and non-theatrical exhibition.
 Between 1961 and 1996 they made over 400 films in 75 countries on social, political and religious issues.